 Doing Good, Communicating Well

-Remember that call we bloggers put out for our Lilly hosts to end each presentation with, "and this benefits people with diabetes by..."?
+Remember before going to this event, we called on Lilly hosts to end each presentation with, “and this benefits people with diabetes by…”?

 What we learned is that they are actually doing a lot of good works for the community, but doing a pretty poor job of getting the word out about these efforts.
 Lilly acknowledged this gap, and has been beefing up its social media presence in the past year, they told us.